 WHY IS THE MAC EXPANSION IMPORTANT?

-In addition to the CVB-assisted tournaments, there were, in 2018, 12 additional tournaments or regional competitions, 11 hockey camps, and the 36 home games of the St. Cloud Rox of the Northwoods League.
+In addition to the CVB-assisted tournaments, there were, in 2021, 7 additional tournaments or regional competitions, 11 hockey camps, 30 home games for the St. Cloud Norsemen Junior Hockey team and the 36 home games of the St. Cloud Rox of the Northwoods League.
 There were also 32 high school hockey games (3 schools); seven college hockey games, 45 high school baseball games (five schools), and 15 college baseball games.
 Those events likely add as much economic impact as the tournaments that the CVB has documented.

 Health and wellness of our community's youth: the MAC provides our community's youth the opportunity for healthy involvement in sport through the activities of schools and nonprofit organizations.